 Eugen Bleuler and the First Appearance of the Word

-The word “autism” first appeared in 1911 when Swiss psychiatrist Eugen Bleuler used it to describe a characteristic he observed in individuals diagnosed with schizophrenia.
-At the time, he believed “autism” referred to a withdrawal into one’s inner world.
-His use of the term was not a diagnosis of autism as we understand it today, but rather an early — and inaccurate — association linking autism with schizophrenia.
+The word “autism” first appeared in 1911.
+Swiss psychiatrist Eugen Bleuler used it to describe something he observed in people diagnosed with schizophrenia.
+He thought “autism” meant a withdrawal into one’s inner world.

 Autism Incorrectly Categorized as Childhood Schizophrenia

-Pioneering Research that Began to Change Understanding
+Pioneering Research That Changed Understanding

 Grunya Sukhareva’s Early Contributions